 Real ale/Walsall town

-Should you decide to try Walsall town centre, it is about five minutes further on by train from Bescot.
+It's recommended if you've time to try Walsall town centre - it is about five minutes further on by train from Bescot.
 Here is a printable town centre map to help.

 The Black Country Arms, High Street, Walsall